Swimming Pool Pumps On Paper – What’s the smartest choice?

-So you’re in the market for a new pool or a new pool pump, but you’re not sure what kind of pump to buy; here is the nitty gritty for you!
+So you’re in the market for a new pool or a new pool pump, but you’re not sure what kind of pump to buy; here is the nitty-gritty for you!

 Single Speed Pumps

 Single speed pumps are your traditional pool pump, once turned on, it runs at a constant speed.
 These pumps cost the least to purchase but are the most expensive to operate.
 They have the potential to be the noisiest pumps on the market and are not very efficient when it comes to seasonal use for your pool.
-Single speed pumps have potential to cost over $1,400 per year to operate (depending how long your pool season is).
-The life of these pumps are generally 3 to 8 years.
+Single speed pumps have the potential to cost over $1,400 per year to operate (depending on how long your pool season is).
+The life of these pumps is generally 3 to 8 years.

 Two-Speed Pumps, Slightly Better

 A two-speed pump is similar to a single speed pump because it uses an induction style motor.
 The difference is that a two-speed pump has a low-speed option, which is more efficient than running the pump at high speed all the time.